 Most physicians recommend beginning with a low CBD dose and increasing the quantity gradually.

 Besides, the amount of CBD also depends on the condition being treated.

 An epileptic patient might require a high dose of CBD than someone taking CBD to ease discomfort or help with symptoms of depression.

-Additionally, someone with more weight may need a high CBD dose than someone with an average weight.
+Additionally, someone with more weight may need a higher CBD dose than an average weight.

 Therefore, it is wrong to say that high CBD doses work better.
 Yes, it may work better for a few people, but not all.